betarixm/paranode/docs/proposal-architecture.md

 1. Master node chooses `A` and `C`, then repeats steps 2-4.
 1. Master node selects `B` and `C`, then repeats steps 2-4.

-### Second Phase
+### Second Phase: Sorting

-After data relocation, each Worker Node has its local data organized into partitions.
-In the second phase, all we have to do is just sorting the data within each partition.
-This automatically lead to overall sorting.
+After data relocation, each worker node has its local data organized into partitions.
+In the second phase, all that needs to be done is sorting the data within each partition, automatically leading to overall sorting.

-#### Step1: Local Parallel Sorting
+#### Step 1: Local Parallel Sorting

-- Each Worker does merge sort in parallel with respect to other Worker.
+- Each worker performs merge sort in parallel with respect to other workers.
-- Detailed explaination for using multiple cores is in "Worker Proposal" document.
+- Detailed explanations for utilizing multiple cores can be found in "Worker Proposal" document.

-#### Step2: Singal Sorting Completion to Master
+#### Step 2: Signaling Sorting Completion to Master Node

-- Upon completing the sort for all partitions, each Worker Node sends a signal to the Master Node indicating that it has finished sorting.
+- Upon completing the sorting for all partitions, each worker node sends a signal to the master node indicating that it has finished sorting.
-- The Master Node waits until all Worker Nodes gives signal to it.
+- The master node waits until all worker nodes gives signals to it.
-- If all Worker Node gives signal to Master Node, program ends.
+- If all worker nodes signal master node, the program ends.

 ## More Detail